Two US Navy pilots were shot down over the Red Sea on Sunday in “an apparent case of friendly fire”, the US military said.

 The Houthis have repeatedly targeted merchant vessels in the Red Sea and Gulf of Aden, waterways vital to global trade.

-Centcom said the guided missile cruiser USS Gettysburg “mistakenly fired on and hit the F/A-18” fighter aircraft, which Navy pilots had flown off the USS Harry S. Truman.
+United States Central Command said the guided missile cruiser USS Gettysburg “mistakenly fired on and hit the F/A-18 Hornet” fighter aircraft, which Navy pilots had flown off the USS Harry S. Truman.